olegsych/MefBuild/README.md

 Notice that no changes are necessary in the core set of Compile, Link and Build commands to support the Preprocess and Package extensions.
 However, the extensions must be discoverable by the `Engine` through the MEF `CompositionContext`.
-A common way to achieve that is by creating the `CompositionContext` with a set of assemblies loaded dynamically from a well-known location, such as the application directory.
+A common way to achieve that is by creating a `ContainerConfiguration` with a set of assemblies loaded dynamically from a well-known location, such as the application directory.

 ```C#